Overview

 January 13, 2025

 Natural Language Processing (NLP) enables computers to work with human language.
-In this course, you will learn the key ideas behind the models and algorithms used in modern NLP and how to apply them to real-world problems.
-The course emphasises hands-on experience and focuses on deep learning methods, including the current generation of large language models.
+In this course, you will explore the core models and algorithms that underpin modern NLP, with a strong emphasis on practical experience.
+The course focuses particularly on large language models (LLMs) and the development of chatbots.

 Learning outcomes